Add To Favorites

 Pond life is fascinating!
 Create a realistic scene that's teeming with plant and animal life.

-Search for information and pictures about life in and around a pond.
+Have students search for information and pictures about life in and around a pond.
 Visit local ponds to sketch life you see in the water and nearby.
 Identify all plant and animal life.
 Find out what happens to pond life during harsh weather conditions such as droughts and prolonged freezes.

 Protection of the world’s tropical rainforests is a key environmental strategy for keeping the Earth healthy.
 Demonstrat